-- 1. Visiting scholars will be in residence at UCD for the Fall quarter 2013, from September 14, 2013 through December 13, 2013, and will be provided with shared office space with other graduate students. - 2.
-Scholars will regularly attend and participate in the Center's interdisciplinary graduate course on Poverty and Public Policy. - 3.
-Scholars will participate in and present their research in progress at the Center's graduate student retreat, scheduled for September 15-17, 2013. - 4.
+- 1. Visiting scholars will be in residence at UCD for the Fall quarter 2015, from September 18, 2015 through December 18, 2015, and will be provided with shared office space with other graduate students. - 2.
+Scholars will regularly attend and participate in the Center's interdisciplinary graduate course on Poverty and Public Policy.
+Scholars are expected to be on campus a minimum of four days most weeks. - 3.
+Scholars will participate in and present their research in progress at the Center's graduate student retreat, scheduled for September 20-22, 2014. - 4.
 During their residence, scholars will write at least one policy brief of such quality that it can be disseminated through the Center's website.